-At a high level the changes that the National Privacy Principles roll out are as follows:
+At a high level the National Privacy Principles are as follows:

-The new guidelines will effectively apply to organisations with $3m or more in annual revenue.
+The guidelines effectively apply to organisations with $3m or more in annual revenue.

-Of course the guidelines and changes cover many areas of information and privacy but I just want to pick out a few that may have an impact on customer feedback processes.
+Of course the guidelines cover many areas of information and privacy but I just want to pick out a couple that may have an impact on customer feedback processes.

 Chapter 7 — APP 7 Direct Marketing

-The first key point of the Australian Privacy Principle 7 — direct marketing (DRAFT) is that companies cannot use information they hold for direct marketing purposes except when a person would reasonably expect it to be used for direct marketing.
+The first key point of the Australian Privacy Principle 7 — direct marketing is that

-I have held to date that transactional customer feedback especially is not marketing but part of the service delivery process.
-The post interaction email or SMS survey is a part of the service itself not a marketing activity.
-So the question of needing marketing opt-in or showing that it is “reasonably expected” is not relevant.
+A post interaction email or SMS survey is a part of the service itself not a marketing activity.
+So the question of needing marketing opt-in is not relevant.

 Chapter 8 — APP 8 Cross-Border Disclosure of Personal Information

-Before an APP entity discloses personal information to an overseas recipient, the entity must take reasonable steps to ensure that the overseas recipient does not breach the APPs in relation to the information.
-(APP 8.1)
+before an APP entity discloses personal information about an individual to an overseas recipient, the entity must take reasonable steps to ensure that the recipient does not breach the APPs in relation to that information.

 This is not, it has to be said, a clear principle.
-It introduces the idea of ‘Disclosure’ and ‘Use’ but does not define them.
+The Privacy Act introduces the idea of ‘Disclosure’ but does not define it.